OutwalkStudios/firefly/README.md

 ### Create a new Project

-You can create a new project by running `npm create @outwalk/firefly`.
-This prompt for project choices then generate your new project, install the required dependencies, and initialize a new git repository.
+You can create a new project by running the following command.
+This prompts for project choices then will generate your new project, install the required dependencies, and initialize a new git repository.

 ```
 $ npm create @outwalk/firefly